Your employee's leave, pay and holiday rights

 More than one person might ask for paternity leave for the same baby.
 For example, a baby's stepfather and biological father may both ask for paternity leave, if they'll both provide significant care for the child.

-It's a good idea for your workplace to have a paternity policy that all staff can easily access, for example on an intranet or in a handbook, so that everyone knows their rights.
+It's a good idea for your organisation to have a paternity policy that all staff can easily access, for example on an intranet or in a handbook, so that everyone knows their rights.

-Some workplaces offer more paternity leave.
+Some organisations offer more paternity leave.
 Check the employment contract if you're not sure.

 By law you must not treat an employee unfairly for taking, or planning to take, paternity leave.